akoskm/akoskm.github.io/_posts/2020-04-28-apollo-client-react-typescript-example.md

 Congratulation, you just added a new user to SpaceX API’s Database!

+This Demo project is available on [GitHub](https://github.com/akoskm/apollo-client-react-typescript).

 What’s next?
 If you would like to further explore the capabilities of Apollo GraphQL I suggest checking out their [Subscriptions](https://www.apollographql.com/docs/react/data/subscriptions/) interface and [Fragments](https://www.apollographql.com/docs/react/data/fragments/) logic.

-This Demo project is available on [GitHub](https://github.com/akoskm/apollo-client-react-typescript).
+Are you already using GraphQL in some of your projects?
+Do you think it's going to replace REST?